toshi-kishikawa/OMARU/README.md

     tar -xzf OMARU.tar.gz -C my_env

     # Activate the environment.
 This adds `my_env/bin` to your path
-    $ source my_env/bin/activate
+    source my_env/bin/activate

 ## Download of reference databases
-### Human genome
+### Read QC
-Default reference databases can be downloaded and prepared for OMARU using the `make_reference_UniRef90.sh` script.
-These databases will be installed in the base directory for the `metalaffa` environment, which can be found at `$CONDA_PREFIX/MetaLAFFA`.
-Activate the `metalaffa` environment and then run:
+ Users can flexibly customize the reference data.
+Default reference databases of phix, adapters, and human genome can be downloaded and prepared for OMARU using the `Prepare_reference_readQC.sh` in `my_env/OMARU_databases`.
+These databases will be installed in `my_env/OMARU_databases`.
+Activate the `OMARU` environment and then run:

+    Prepare_reference_read_QC.sh my_env/OMARU_databases

+### Phylogenetic analysis